pawij/pawij.github.io/_pages/about.md

 Biography
 ===

-I have a background in physics, engineering and computer science which I use in a clinical research setting.
+I have a (somewhat randomly acquired) background in physics, engineering and computer science which I use in a clinical research setting.
 My speciality is computational and statistical modelling of disease progression
 (called "disease progression modelling"), with a particular focus on [Huntington's disease](https://www.nhs.uk/conditions/huntingtons-disease/).

 Research